-Climate change has and will continue to be present on agendas at Trustee Board meetings.
+Climate change continues to be present on agendas at Trustee Board meetings.
 It will also be discussed within other agenda items as part of wider discussions on funding or investment strategy, or as part of the investment manager appointment and review discussions.